chadium/kcik/README.md

 The development of this extension is being live streamed on kick.com!
 As a thank you to all my subscribers, your names will be listed in the Credits tab of the extension.

-Note: after installing or updating the extension, you must refresh every kick.com tab.
-New extensions will not load in existing tabs.
+Note: after installing or updating the extension, you will have to refresh every kick.com tab.

 ## Installation